jacobhallberg/pytorch_stylegan_encoder/README.md

 ## The Image To Latent Model
 The process of optimizing the latents with strictly just the features extracted by the Resnet model can be timely and possibly prone to local minima.
 To combat this problem, we can use another model thats sole goal is to predict the latents of an image.
 This gives the latent optimizer model a better initilization point to optimize from and helps reduce the amount of time needed for optimization and the likelyhood of getting stuck in a far away minima.

-Without using an Image To Latent model the encode_image.py script defaults to optimize latents initialized with all zeros.
+Here you can see the the images generated with the predicted latents from the Image To latent Model.
 <img src="assets/images/image_to_latent_predictions.png">

 ### Usage
 The encode_image.py script by default does not use the Image To Latent model, but you can activate it by specifiying the following params when running encode_image.py.
+Without using an Image To Latent model the encode_image.py script defaults to optimize latents initialized with all zeros.
 ```bash
 python encode_image.py
   aligned_image.jpg